nadraftz/Grove_Project/README.md

 ## Copy WebDriver
 - Right click the newly created Maven project, New, Folder, Folder Name: driver, Finish;
-- Copy the downloaded Chrom driver, and paste it into Eclipse - newly create Maven project - driver folder (you can paste in Eclipse IDE);
+- Copy the downloaded Chrome driver, and paste it into Eclipse - newly create Maven project - driver folder (you can paste in Eclipse IDE);
-- You don't have to create a new driver folder and paste the driver here, but you do need to specify in your TestNG class java file the location of your Chrom driver.
+- You don't have to create a new driver folder and paste the driver here, but you do need to specify in your TestNG class java file the location of your Chrome driver.

 ## Modify TestNG class java file
 ```java